-The reality is that every successful organization today must at some point face the possibility of having a remote workforce, either full or partial.
-Inevitably, those employees will need access to the kinds of training and development that will improve their skills and advance their careers.
+Remote work, in full or in part, has become a reality for most organizations today.
+Organizations need to be ready to adapt to meet the evolving needs and expectations of current and future employees.
+A cornerstone of this is making sure people have access to the kinds of training and development that will improve their skills and advance their careers.
 This is where a strategically deployed LMS comes in.
-By taking steps to move learning into the cloud, involve every level of your organization, set expectations around work and learning, and build a bustling community hub, you can ensure all your employees - especially remote - have access to the opportunities they need to grow and thrive in their careers.
+By taking steps to move learning into the cloud, involve every level of your organization, set expectations around work and learning, and build a bustling community hub, you can ensure all your employees-especially the remote ones-have access to the opportunities they need to grow and thrive in their careers.